-Join host, Scott Bryant-Comstock, as he conducts a captivating conversation with three individuals involved with improving mental health services and supports for youth and young adults, living in Broward County, Florida.
-Tiffany Lawrence, Latrice Richards, and Crysta Snyder, working under the umbrella of the One Community Partnership 3 System of Care Grant, Broward Behavioral Health Care Coalition, have created an innovative social marketing campaign called, Unmask Your Feelings.
-In this episode, you will learn how this innovative team is helping youth and young adults learn to express their feelings through masks.
-And during this time of Pandemic, we all have a lot of experience with masks!
+Today, I am joined by three individuals involved in improving the mental health services and supports for youth and young adults living in Broward County, Florida.
+Tiffany Lawrence, Latrice Richards, and Crysta Snyder.
+They are working under the umbrella of the One Community Partnership 3 System of Care Grant and Broward Behavioral Health Care Coalition.

 South Florida Wellness Network:

-- Latrice is the System of Care Clinical Integration Coordinator for the One Community Partnership 3 (OCP3) grant program at Broward Behavioral Health Coalition.
+Latrice Richards, LPC-S, CLC is the System of Care Clinical Integration Coordinator for the One Community Partnership 3 (OCP3) grant program at Broward Behavioral Health Coalition.
 OCP3 is a community grant program funded by the Substance Abuse and Mental Health Services Administration in partnership with Broward County.

 This episode is sponsored by: